Jaguar XK120: History

 XK120s were also highly successful in racing and rallying.

+In 2016, Bonhams sold a matching numbers left-hand-drive alloy-bodied roadster – one of only 184 – for $396,000 (£302,566).
+This marks the highest price achieved for an XK120 at auction thus far.

 Construction

-The first 242 production XK120s, hand-built with aluminium bodies on ash framing mounted on a steel chassis mostly copied from the Jaguar Mark V chassis using many of the same parts, were constructed between late 1948 and early 1950.
+The first 242 production XK120s, hand-built with aluminium bodies on ash framing, were constructed between late 1948 and early 1950.
 To meet demand, and beginning with the 1950 model year, all subsequent XK120s were mass-produced with pressed-steel bodies.
 Aluminium doors, bonnet, and boot lid were retained.
 The DHC and FHC versions, more luxuriously appointed than the constantly exposed open cars, had wind-up windows and wood veneers on the dashboard and interior door caps.

+The XK120’s steel chassis was mostly copied from the Jaguar Mark V, using many of the same parts.

-With a high-temperature, high-strength aluminum alloy cylinder head, hemispherical combustion chambers, inclined valves and twin side-draft SU carburetors, the dual overhead-cam 3.4 L straight-6 XK engine was highly advanced for a mass-produced unit of the time.
+The dual overhead-cam 3.4 L straight-6 XK engine was highly advanced for a mass-produced unit of the time, featuring a high-temperature, high-strength aluminum alloy cylinder head, hemispherical combustion chambers, inclined valves, and twin side-draft SU carburetors.
 Using 80 octane fuel a standard 8:1 compression ratio developed 160 bhp.
 Most of the early cars were exported; a 7:1 low-compression version, with commensurately reduced performance, was reserved for the UK market, where the post-war austerity measures then in force restricted buyers to 70 octane "Pool petrol".
 The Jaguar factory's access to 80 octane fuel allowed it to provide cars with the higher compression ratio to the press, enabling journalists to test the model's optimum performance in Belgium, on a long, straight stretch of road between Jabbeke and Ostend.
 The XK engine's basic design by William Heynes, later modified into 3.8 and 4.2-litre versions, survived until 1992.